 A: One final trick: At the bottom end of the cartridge (opposite from the mouthpiece), there is a round metal contact within the threading.
 Try pulling this out slightly with tweezers or a paperclip.
 You only need to pull it out just beyond the threading.
 This makes contact with the battery and can occasionally get pushed in too far to connect.
 If that still doesn't work...
 Sorry about the trouble!
 Despite our best efforts, the occasional "dud" sneaks through.
 Please contact us so we can sort it out, or find us at an in-store event.

 Q: The cartridge was stored upside down.
 There is no oil near the wick holes. ⌄

 A: To use later, simply turn the cartridge upright and let the oil settle.
-(If the oil seems "stuck", try leaning at a 45 degree angle overnight.)
-To use now, or to re-saturate a dry wick, gently heat the cartridge (until the oil inside flows visibly) and leave it upright for 5-15 minutes.
-(One easy way to heat the cartridge is to hold it over a lighter for a few seconds, turning the cart to evenly heat the oil.
-Careful! - the glass will become hot.
-Once the oil starts flowing, leave the cart upright for bit and then fire away.)
+(If the oil seems "stuck", try partially unscreweing the mouthpiece and leaning at a 45 degree angle overnight.)
+To use now, or to re-saturate a dry wick, gently heat the cartridge (until the oil inside flows visibly) and leave it upright for 30 minutes.

 Using the Battery